sous-chefs/postfix/README.md

 platform+version directory per the File Specificity rules for templates.
 Then specify a hash of aliases for the `node['postfix']['aliases']` attribute.
+Arrays are supported as alias values, since postfix supports comma separated values per alias, simply specify your alias as an array to use this handy feature.

 http://wiki.opscode.com/display/chef/Templates#Templates-TemplateLocationSpecificity